MaXvanHeLL/LSD-SLAM/Readme.md

 Make sure you get the prebuilts for Visual studio 2013 (VC12).

 ### OpenCV 2.8+
-NOTE: downloading prebuilt won't work.
+NOTE: downloading prebuilt from OpenCV.org won't work.
 You need to build from source.
 Download source from [OpenCV.org](www.opencv.org).
 Build using CMake configuration.